 TRICARE covers well-woman exams annually for women under age 65 with no cost-share or copayment.
 TRICARE offers coverage for many women’s health services, including:

-For women who are age 65 and older and using TRICARE For Life, you can still get women’s preventive screenings.
+Women who are age 65 and older and using TRICARE For Life can still get women’s preventive screenings.
 Get more information about these and other TRICARE covered services at: https://tricare.mil/coveredservices/isitcovered/

 Think you’re pregnant?

 Congratulations!
 NMCP is committed to providing you and your family with emotional and educational support as you move along your pregnancy journey.

 Whether or not this is your first baby, each pregnancy and labor can bring its own set of joys and challenges.
 Our clinics are staffed with registered nurses, OB/GYN doctors, Certified Nurse Midwives (CNM), and Women’s Health Nurse Practitioners (WHNP) who are ready to answer your questions and deliver patient-centered care to help you have the healthiest pregnancy possible.

 If an active duty or beneficiary spouse believes she is pregnant, obstetrical care can start without a PCM referral.
 Patients will need to obtain and complete a New OB Intake Packet t